Pomeranian Chihuahua Mix – Meet the Adorable PomchiPublished: Last updated: by Jessi Larson

 One of the Pomeranian’s most distinguishing features is its bountiful double coat.
 Frequent brushings are needed to keep its luscious locks looking good.

-For the Chihuahua, the smooth-coat variety needs only an occasional brushing whereas the longhaired needs more frequent brushings.
+For the Chihuahua, the smooth-coat variety needs only occasional brushing, whereas the longhaired needs more frequent brushings.

 As for the Pomeranian Chihuahua mix, you’ll likely need to brush it a few times each week, depending on the texture and length of your Pomchi’s fur.